-- 15. If your agency had a backlog of appeals at the close of Fiscal Year 2023, according to Section XII.E.2 of the Annual FOIA Report, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2022?
-No. - 16.
-If not, according to section XII.E.1 of the Annual FOIA Report, did your agency process more appeals during Fiscal Year 2023 than it did during Fiscal Year 2022?
-No. - 17.
-If your agency's appeal backlog increased during Fiscal Year 2023, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
-When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming appeals - A loss of staff - An increase in the complexity of the requests received (if possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase) - Litigation - Any other reasons please briefly describe or provide examples when possible.
+15. If your agency had a backlog of appeals at the close of Fiscal Year 2024, according to Section XII.E.2 of the Annual FOIA Report, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2023?
+Yes.

+16. If not, according to section XII.E.1 of the Annual FOIA Report, did your agency process more appeals during Fiscal Year 2024 than it did during Fiscal Year 2023?
+N/A.

+17. If your agency's appeal backlog increased during Fiscal Year 2024, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors:

+• An increase in the number of incoming appeals N/A

+- A loss of staff N/A - An increase in the complexity of the requests received (if possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase) N/A - Litigation N/A - Any other reasons please briefly describe or provide examples when possible N/A
-TVA does not typically have a backlog of appeals.
-Due to unusual circumstances, including the need to consult with third parties, there was one appeal pending at the close of fiscal year 2023 that has since been closed.

-18. If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2023.
+18. If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2024.
 Please use the following calculation based on data from your Annual FOIA Report: (backlogged appeals from Section XII.A) divided by (appeals received from Section VI.A) x 100.
 This number can be greater than 100%.
-If your agency did not receive any appeals in Fiscal Year 2023 and/or has no appeal backlog, please answer with "N/A." 25%.
+If your agency did not receive any appeals in Fiscal Year 2024 and/or has no appeal backlog, please answer with "N/A." N/A.